 VAPs spend two to four semesters in residence at the law school, gaining both teaching experience and the opportunity to devote substantial time to research, writing, and other scholarly pursuits.
 In most respects, VAPs are treated as regular tenure-track faculty, although with a reduced teaching load and without administrative obligations.
 VAPs are given the opportunity to present work in progress to the Law School faculty and, more generally, to receive feedback and mentoring from faculty members in preparation for the academic job market.
 Course loads and teaching schedules are devised with sensitivity to the timing of the job market process.

 Applications are invited from law school graduates and from recipients of a Ph.D. in any field who have demonstrated a sustained interest in law.
 Members of groups that have traditionally been underrepresented in law teaching are especially encouraged to apply.
 VAPs are selected on the basis of an assessment of the candidate’s ability, with appropriate support and mentoring, to secure a tenure-track position at a top law school.
 Applications should include a curriculum vita; a law school or other graduate degree program transcript; copies of any published work in law or a related field; any available letters of reference from academic advisors who are able to comment on the candidate’s promise as a scholar; and a statement of the candidate’s research agenda.
 The number of VAP positions available will vary from year to year, and VAP positions may be awarded in any legal subject matter area or methodological approach.

-Interested candidates can apply via https://academicjobsonline.org/ajo/jobs/14283.
-Please submit a curriculum vita, law school or other graduate degree program transcript; copies of any published work in law or a related field, any available letters of reference from academic advisors who are able to comment on the candidate's promise as a scholar, and a statement of the candidate's research agenda.
-The deadline to apply is January 31, 2020.
+Interested candidates can apply via https://academicjobsonline.org/ajo/jobs/16991.
+Please submit a cover letter, curriculum vitae, research statement, diversity statement, law school or other graduate degree program transcripts, copies of any published work in law or a related field, and any available letters of reference from academic advisors who are able to comment on the candidate’s promise as a scholar.
+The deadline to apply is January 31, 2021.